 Cash toll rates at the Baltimore Harbor Tunnel increased from $1.00 to $2.00 per passenger vehicle between June 2003 and 2004 and again to $3.00 on November 1, 2011.
 A further increase to $4 per passenger vehicle took take place on July 1, 2013.
-Discounts were applied to Maryland based E-ZPass accounts on July 1, 2015.
+Discounts were applied to Maryland based E-ZPass accounts on July 1, 2015 and the state switched to all electronic toll (AET) collection in 2020.
 1957 tolls were set at just 40 cents.

 A separate $48.5 million project commenced on August 18, 2016 to repair the Interstate 895 bridge across the Patapsco River Flats.
 Staged closures through Summer 2019 resulted in two-way traffic on southbound then on northbound as crews replaced the bridge deck and superstructure, and reduced the number of bridge joints.
 Work affected I-895 between Exit 4 (MD 295) and Exit 6 (I-895 Spur).2

 The I-895/Baltimore Harbor Tunnel Toll Plaza and Interchange Improvements Project will remove the 14 booth toll plaza for the Baltimore Harbor Tunnel and reconfigure the ramps joining I-895 with Frankfurst Avenue and Childs Street.
 Environmental studies were anticipated for completion in

 Spring 2021 Winter 2022 along with preliminary engineering.
 Final design work follows from Summer 2021 to 2023 Spring 2022 to 2024.
 Phased construction is anticipated for 2025 to 2027.